 One Massachusetts church experienced the power of lightning during a summer storm.
-A direct strike took down the 70-year-old steeple of the historic Medway Community church.
+A direct strike took down its 70-year-old steeple.
 A large portion of the church’s ceiling collapsed in the blaze, but the majority of the building was spared.
 Unfortunately, church plans to install lightning protection had not yet been implemented.

 Even in an era when skyscrapers and cell towers overshadow the tallest church steeple, it’s crucial for churches to be intentional about lightning protection.

 Suit Up for Storms

 Not only can a single lightning strike sear church roofs and steeples, it can also ruin computers, sound systems, alarms, and other electronics.
 Consider the damage lightning can cause:

 Fires.
 Thirty percent of church fires are caused by direct strikes to the building.

 Explosions.
 When lightning penetrates through a chimney or steeple, an explosion can also trigger a fire.

 Structural damage.
 A single strike is powerful enough to break through structural brick or concrete.
 Roofs and windows in lightning’s path can tear away or shatter.

 “Many times churches don’t realize they could be affected a great deal by lightning.
 We usually see churches install a device after they've been hit," says Brock Bell, senior manager, risk control, at Brotherhood Mutual.
 "That’s why we recommend churches invest in a lightning protection system, but sooner rather than later.
 It almost entirely removes the risk.”